fcorowe/data_sources/README.md

 # Data Sources

-Below there is my effort to compile a list of useful openly available data sources.
+This is a live document and is an effort to compile a list of useful openly available data sources.
 Please add any useful sources!

 ## Mobility